36Confess your faults one to another (James 5:)

 In the Church body we are to learn to govern ourselves, and not to govern the Church.
 Ministers are put in place to govern the Church.
 However, it is clear by the examples and the wording of the Bible that we are not to follow examples or instructions of those who oppose or who veer from the teachings of the Bible.
 We have also been instructed to point out those errors when we see them (1Tim 5:20; 2Tim 4:2; Titus 2:15).
 Some ministers openly reject rebuke believing they are above reproach.
 Such was the case with the Pharisees.
 Some ministers choose to remain blind to their condition.
 Little can be done to correct these.
 They must be left to the Lord.
 We can only pray that those in their care will find the guidance they are missing having chosen to blindly follow their blind leaders.

 We all know that not all ministers are following the leading of the Holy Spirit.
 With thousands of differing denominations and doctrines this is hard to deny.
 We can all see the failures of the Church today to fulfill its duty to God and to the body of members within the Church.
 Where some churches will be doing an exceptional job of fulfilling God's will, they will fail in other areas.
-The first two chapters of Revelation deals with just such a situation.
+The first three chapters of Revelation deals with just such a situation.
 The problem is, we see the errors in the other churches, and in other Christians, and ignore or justify the problems in ourselves.
 Jesus said to cast out the log from our own eye before trying to deal with the speck in someone else's eye.
 This is not being done.
 People are not looking into the mirror to see what is in their own eye.
 Nor are the churches checking with the Lord and with His Word to see where they might be going astray.
 I am trying to serve as a mirror through which the Words of instruction can be seen.

-And here is where I run into my problem.
+And here is where I encounter my problem.
 Is my eye clear enough that I can criticize others?
 Not by a long shot.
 Do I know more about the Bible than the pastors or the theologians?
 Again, not by a long shot.
 I'm not even in the same ball park with any of them, leastwise in the same league.
 Do I possess the skills and experience to qualify me to serve as an instructor to those behind the pulpits?
 Again I must admit failure.
 Then if I lack any of these qualifications, what am I doing here?

 I honestly don't know.
 I only know God has placed me here and He has given me insight into what He desires for His Church, His sheep.
 And I see that those purposes are being thwarted and hindered.
 I see people I care about held back by the churches that refuse to look beyond their doctrine for the truth of God's Word.
 I see churches and ministers who are doing very well in some areas, especially on the human realm, but they are failing to provide the necessary Spiritual food needed for the sheep in their care to mature to perfection as we are told to do.
 And I feel a strong desire to do what I can to correct what I see.
 I feel like David and Goliath, but having no sling shot, nor skill with what I do have as a weapon, and nothing but a handful of dust to throw at the giant.
 I throw my dust and pray that God will direct it where He wants it.